epltv1/FutbolX-Media-Server/README.md

 Source:
 YOUR_AUTHORIZED_MEDIA_SOURCE

-Then press:

-Start

-The API creates a stream ID.
+The server creates a stream ID.

 Example:

 abc12345

-The HLS output becomes:
+The HLS URL becomes:

 https://futbol-x.xyz/hls/abc12345/index.m3u8

+⚠️ IMPORTANT

 Only use media sources that you are authorized to stream.

 ---

-24. Scheduling a Stream
+25. Scheduling a Stream

-A scheduled stream can be created without a source.
+A scheduled stream can be created without immediately providing a source.

-For example:
+Example:

 Name:
 Match Stream

-The stream receives an ID but FFmpeg does not start.
+The stream receives an ID.

-The stream appears as a scheduled/offline stream.
+FFmpeg does not start until a source is provided and the stream is started.

-The dashboard can then display an:
+The dashboard can display the scheduled/offline stream.

-Add Stream

-button.

 ---

-25. Starting a Scheduled Stream
+26. Starting a Scheduled Stream

-When a source is available, add the source to the scheduled stream.
+When the source is available:

-Then press:

-Start
+1. Add the source.
+2. Press Start.

 The server starts FFmpeg.

 The stream becomes live.

-The "started_at" timestamp is recorded when the FFmpeg process starts successfully.
+The "started_at" timestamp is recorded when FFmpeg successfully starts.

 ---

-26. Stopping a Stream
+27. Stopping a Stream

-Press:

-Stop

-The server should:
+When Stop is pressed, FutbolX should:

 1. Stop FFmpeg.
-2. Kill the FFmpeg process.
+2. Kill the FFmpeg process if necessary.
 3. Remove the FFmpeg process from memory.
 4. Delete the stream's HLS directory.
-5. Remove the ".m3u8" file.
+5. Remove the ".m3u8" playlist.
-6. Remove the ".ts" segments.
+6. Remove ".ts" segments.
 7. Clear viewer tracking.
 8. Remove the stream from the active stream list.

-After stopping, the old M3U8 URL should no longer work.

-Example:
+For example:

 /hls/abc12345/index.m3u8

-will no longer have an active HLS playlist.
+should no longer contain an active playlist after the stream is stopped.

 ---

-27. Copying an M3U8 URL
+28. Copying an M3U8 URL

-For every active stream, the dashboard provides a copy button.

-The generated URL follows this format:
+Every active stream has an M3U8 URL.

+Format:

 https://YOUR_DOMAIN/hls/STREAM_ID/index.m3u8